-- a user initiates a call to the POST /v1/orders/{id}/cancel method; - the method handler completes operations on its level of responsibility: - checks the authorization; - solves money issues, i.e. whether a refund is needed;

-- o finds the program\run\id identifier and calls the runs/{program\run\id}/cancel method; - the rides/cancel handler completes operations on its level of responsibility and, depending on the coffee machine API kind, proceeds with one of two possible execution branches: - either calls the POST /execution/cancel method of a physical coffee machine API; - or invokes the POST /v1/runtimes/{id}/terminate method; - in a second case the call chain continues as the terminate handler operates its internal state: - changes the resolution to "terminated"; - runs the "discard\cup" command.
+- user initiates a call to the POST /v1/orders/{id}/cancel method; - the method handler completes operations on its level of responsibility: - checks the authorization; - solves money issues, i.e. whether a refund is needed; - o finds the program_run_id identifier and calls the runs/{program_run_id}/cancel method; - the rides/cancel handler completes operations on its level of responsibility and, depending on the coffee machine API kind, proceeds with one of two possible execution branches: - either calls the POST /execution/cancel method of a physical coffee machine API; - or invokes the POST /v1/runtimes/{id}/terminate method; - in a second case the call chain continues, the terminate handler operates its internal state: - changes the resolution to "terminated"; - runs the "discard_cup" command.

-Handling state-modifying operations like the cancel one requires more advanced abstraction levels juggling skills compared to non-modifying calls like the GET /status one.
+Handling state-modifying operations like cancel requires more advanced abstraction levels juggling skills compared to non-modifying calls like GET /status.
 There are two important moments:

-- 1. At each abstraction level the idea of 'order canceling' is reformulated: - at the orders level this action in fact splits into several 'cancels' of other levels: you need to cancel money holding and to cancel an order execution; - at the second API kind physical level the 'cancel' operation itself doesn't exist: 'cancel' means 'executing the discard\cup command', which is quite the same as any other command.
+- 1. At each abstraction level the idea of 'order canceling' is reformulated: - at the orders level this action in fact splits into several 'cancels' of other levels: you need to cancel money holding and to cancel an order execution; - at the second API kind physical level a 'cancel' operation itself doesn't exist: 'cancel' means 'executing the discard_cup command', which is quite the same as any other command.
 The interim API level is needed to make this transition between different level 'cancels' smooth and rational without jumping over canyons. - 2.
 From a high-level point of view, canceling an order is a terminal action, since no further operations are possible.
 From a low-level point of view, the processing continues until the cup is discarded, and then the machine is to be unlocked (e.g. new runtimes creation allowed).
 It's a task to the execution control level to couple those two states, outer (the order is canceled) and inner (the execution continues).

 It might look that forcing the abstraction levels isolation is redundant and makes interfaces more complicated.
 In fact, it is: it's very important to understand that flexibility, consistency, readability, and extensibility come with a price.
 One may construct an API with zero overhead, essentially just provide access to the coffee machine's microcontrollers.
-However using such an API would be a disaster for a developer, not to mention the inability to extend it.
+However using such an API would be a disaster to a developer, not to mention the inability to extend it.